Find a Registered Dental Hygienist

 • their symptoms have improved clinically (for example, they are coughing less and they no longer have a fever).

-5 In 2019, the Centers for Disease Control and Prevention changed its previous recommendations to state that no routine serial TB testing is recommended at any interval for U.S. healthcare personnel after baseline in the absence of a known exposure or ongoing transmission.
+12 In 2019, the Centers for Disease Control and Prevention (U.S.) changed its previous recommendations to state that no routine serial TB testing is recommended at any interval for U.S. healthcare personnel after baseline in the absence of a known exposure or ongoing transmission.
+In 2022, the Canadian Tuberculosis Standards from the Canadian Thoracic Society stated that recommendations for periodic and serial (repeated) tuberculin skin testing for healthcare workers vary with the setting, but periodic (repeated) testing is no longer routinely recommended for all healthcare workers.

 * Includes oral hygiene instruction, fitting a mouth guard, taking an impression, etc.